Future therapeutic treatments are being revolutionised by AI. What are the implications?

 AI is still in its infancy, and we don’t yet know the full effects of human interaction with robots.
 The little we do know, for example, of the attachments that humans can develop to robots, and the ‘uncanny valley’ phenomenon whereby androids closely resembling humans are perceived as deeply unsettling, is enough to raise significant concerns, given the vulnerability of those that would be engaging with robot therapists.
 Beyond this, the widespread use of AI therapy would pose significant challenges for data protection and privacy, while requiring complex and stringent procedures to ensure that machines are programmed without the biases inherent in human interaction.

 On a more practical level, it seems difficult to conceive of a robot that could fully match the capabilities of a human therapist.
 Computerised therapy may work for CBT-based treatments or for basic diagnostic purposes, but could a machine learn the complex mechanisms of psychoanalysis?
 Such questions encompass our hopes and fears regarding the capabilities of AI.
-Would it ever become possible for us to create AI that can successfully emulate humanity’s capacity for empathy, social interaction and autonomous thought, and, perhaps most unsettlingly, what will it mean for (our species?
-Or us instead of us human?) if we do?
+Would it ever become possible for us to create AI that can successfully emulate humanity’s capacity for empathy, social interaction and autonomous thought, and, perhaps most unsettlingly, what will it mean for our species if we do?